Flooding reported in Outer Banks and around the region after heavy rain

 In northeast North Carolina, Elizabeth City asked people to drive carefully due to many streets being flooded in low-lying areas and Chesapeake said several roads were impacted in the southern area of the city.

-Things are expected to dry out on Thursday and Friday, Jeremy says.
-Tune in to WAVY News 10 at Midday for the latest forecast.
+Things are expected to dry out on Thursday and Friday.
+Tune in to WAVY News 10 at 5 p.m. for the latest forecast.